mathijs81/chainsweep/README.md

 ## License

-This project is fully open source, including an Apache-2.0 or MIT license at your choosing under your own copyright.
+This project is fully open source, under the Apache-2.0 license.